Contact Lenses

 Many years ago there were lenses called Hard lenses.
 These were made of a material called PMMA (similar to acrylic/perspex), they had no oxygen permeability and were very rigid – even to the extent of changing the shape of the eye.
 Hard lenses could last many years because of their tough nature.
 They are not used anymore because of their poor oxygen permeability.
 Rigid lenses are often referred to as Hard Lenses – but technically this is not correct.

-Ortho-K Contact Lenses in Diggers Rest
+Ortho-K Contact Lenses in Melbourne

 Ortho-K Lenses